vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 ## 3) Reads data processing and alignment

-The pipeline for producing .bam map files from fastq sequencing files.
+The pipeline for producing `.bam` alignment files from fastq sequencing files.
 For each map to produce, one fastq file is needed for single-end mapping while two files (one for the first mate and one for the second mate sequencing) are required for pair-end mapping.
 The input files may used in a compressed `.gz` archive.

 ### 3.1) Read trimming